Lacock Choral Course

 Duration: 3’

-I happened to be finishing this work at night, while Darragh was terror, and faith was that the ash wouldn’t give in to die-back and rubble the house.
-As it was, the ash swayed and held and it was the beech that cleaved.
-And somehow, amidst this – the worst storm in 30 years – the animals shift, align and sleep.
+I happened to be finishing this work at night, while Storm Darragh was terror, and my faith was that the ash wouldn’t give in to die-back and rubble the house.
+As it was, it swayed and held and it was the beech that cleaved (see picture).
+But, come Storm Eowyn, which was hurricane force, the main branches of the ash had to be cut back in advance, leaving a huge denuded trunk.

 the-wind-ballynamona